TanujTanmay/BladeDesignBEM/README.md

 # BladeDesignBEM
-Using BEM and Particle Swarm and Differential Evolution optimization techniques to design wind turbine blades
+Using BEM with Particle Swarm and Differential Evolution optimization techniques to design wind turbine blades